liamzebedee/awesome-solidity-patterns/testing.md

 This will persist data to `./ganache` and most importantly set the network ID (otherwise this is generated from system time on startup, and is not 'persistent' otherwise).

+### Connecting MetaMask with your test blockchain wallets
+When you run Ganache CLI, it will list private keys on first launch in hex form.
+You can import these into Metamask and then access your 100 ETH issued by default.

 ## Debugging
 Testing is important, but you will never ascertain as much information as to the execution of a contract as by using the official debugger tooling, the Remix IDE ([demo](https://remix.ethereum.org/), [docs](https://remix.readthedocs.io/en/latest/)).